CONTEXT

 Getting familiar with the current interface.

-After being onboarded and gaining a clear understanding of the problem we were trying to solve, I reviewed the screens and designs the team had already created.
-The existing UI felt bland and lacked any meaningful brand identity.
-I took the initiative to develop a stronger visual direction and worked with a marketing teammate to build out the brand from the ground up.
+After onboarding and gaining a clear understanding of the problem, I reviewed the team’s existing screens and designs.
+The UI felt bland and lacked a clear brand identity, so I took the initiative to define a stronger visual direction and collaborated with a marketing teammate to build the brand from the ground up.

 Parsing through previous research conducted by the team.

-Because I joined the team mid-project, I initially had limited context about the problem space and the research that had already been conducted.
-To get up to speed, I reviewed the interviews carried out by the original team, looking for recurring themes, notable patterns, and key insights that would help me better understand our direction.
+Because I joined the team mid-project, I initially had limited context around the problem space and prior research.
+To get up to speed, I reviewed existing interview findings, identifying recurring themes, patterns, and key insights to better understand the project’s direction.

 NOTABLE INSIGHTS